PiMaker/VRChatUnityThings/README.md

 Licensing note: Uses the simplex noise library from [here](https://gist.github.com/fadookie/25adf86ae7e2753d717c), which does not state a license, but it _sounds_ like the original poster in the Unity forums intended to share it for use anywhere - if anyone finds offense in my inclusion here, please contact me.

+Debugging note: I found that in some instances quite extreme color banding can occur when testing with the "Build & Test" option - I don't know why it happens, but it works fine in the editor and also goes away once uploaded and viewed from a regular instance of VRChat.

 [Download](https://github.com/PiMaker/VRChatUnityThings/raw/main/Aurora.unitypackage)

 ![CamRig](images/aurora.jpg)